 The "Klassik für Kinder" offer from "Klaviertheater Santa" inspires around 100 children so sustainably that 90 minutes does not allow boredom or excessive demands to arise for a moment.
 Rarely has my husband, and later I, experienced so much fun with so many children.
 He, my husband thinks, is the perfect way to introduce children to classical music.
 This way, the children's first contact with classical music is perfect, lasting, exciting, fun.

 After the preparation of each actual event, where the children experience classical music on the same level – there is no stage, and they are allowed to participate – the actual performance is a noisy, interested, colorful and educational interaction.
-In a follow-up – all dates are accompanied by the artists on site – in the school where both actors are guest performers – and no child has to be chauffeured by bus to the place of the "Klassik für Kinder".
+In a follow-up – all dates are accompanied by the artists on site – in the school where both actors are guest performers – and no child has to be chauffeured by bus to the place of the "Klassik für Kinder", the experience is deepened.
 The argument: no transportation – no danger – no accidents.

 Here you can get to the mentioned page on "Bach über Bach", but only in German.
+Thre is no counterpart in English.
+Sorry.
 There my husband is enthusiastic more than in detail about this musical super offer.

 In the follow-up, the participating children are asked to write a letter to Johann Sebastian Bach, to the Duke of Weimar, Wilhelm Ernst and to the Prussian King and to round it off with a painting or a drawing.
 A cool result and an experience for the teachers, the theater troupe and now also for Johann Sebastian Bach fans, all over the German-speaking region, to see what these elementary school children have to say on the subject of "Children and Classical Music".
 And that with all spelling mistakes and mix-ups, questions and compliments.